Isarstyle/bovespa_crawler/README.md

 ### Run the crawler

-To run the crawler we only need to run th `crawl.py` file.
+To run the crawler we only need to run the `crawl.py` script.
 The crawler can be invoked using the following config parameters:

 Arguments: